angkaberapa/grocademy/README.md

 # [B05] - Lighthouse

-Overall Score is calculated by averaging the Performance, Accessibility, Best Practices, and SEO scores.
+Overall Score is calculated by averaging the Performance, Accessibility, Best Practices, and SEO scores. (see docs/Lighthouse folder for the detailed screenshots)
 ## Lighthouse Scores by Page

 | Page                | Overall Score |